Ibnrahkm/Redis-Implementation-Spring-Boot-Java/README.md

 ```
 after successful build run the project

-for redis template the bean is created.You just need to use it for direct execution on redis such as list,set,value etc

 ```
 java -jar <jarfile>

 ```

 Test the APIs from postman

+## Note
+for redis template the bean is created.You just need to use it for direct execution on redis such as list,set,value etc